SosnoviyBor/ModernMehrunesRazor/README.md

 ## Installation
 Installs like any other OpenMW mod.
 Not sure about pre-0.49 OpenMW support, but you should use newest builds anyway.

+There's also optional omwaddon which removes all enchantments from Mehrunes' Razor.
+In case you want to balance out this buff.
+It's also safe to install and uninstall it mid-playthrough.

 ## Compatibility
 Yes.

+## Other cool Mehrunes' Razor mods

+They won't nessecarily work well with this mod, but they're still cool in my opinion.

+- [Artifacts Reworked Constant Effect and other changes](https://www.nexusmods.com/morrowind/mods/56702) - Turns the Razor into a glass cannon type of weapon.
+Guaranteed instakill, but it takes a lot of souls to recharge.